PyCQA/isort/docs/configuration/options.md

 ## Skip Gitignore

-Treat project as a git respository and ignore files listed in .gitignore
+Treat project as a git repository and ignore files listed in .gitignore

 **Type:** Bool
 **Default:** `False`